Our First Day of School

 "Our First Day of School" is the ninth season premiere and 170th overall episode of the American television sitcom Scrubs.
 Written by series creator Bill Lawrence and directed by Michael Spiller, it originally aired on ABC, on December 1, 2009.
-Set around 18 months after the eighth season's finale, it is the first episode of Scrubs following the show's ninth season revamp, and marks the introduction of the show's new medical school setting while introducing several new main characters to the cast, with most of the previous main characters returning only to be featured in supportive or guest starring roles.
+Set around 18 months after the eighth season's finale, it is the first episode of Scrubs following the show's new medical school setting while introducing several new main characters to the cast, with most of the previous main characters returning only to be featured in supportive or guest starring roles.
 Zach Braff, who played central character J.D., agreed to come back for 6 of this season's 13 episodes, and narrates this episode alongside Kerry Bishé, who plays new character and narrator Lucy Bennett.

-This episode marks the final appearance of The Janitor.
+This episode marks the final Scrubs appearance of The Janitor until "My Celebration".
+In 2026, the episode and the season as a whole was rendered non-canon by the revival of Scrubs, which picks up sixteen years after the events of the eighth season and "My Finale".